AmIJesse/Anonish-URL-shortener/README.md

 # Features!
   - Create a shortened URL with a custom shortening "key"
   - Instant redirect via status-codes, no JS redirecting
-  - Doesn't save *any* logs for user interaction
+  - Doesn't save any logs for user interaction
+  - Rate limiting, default max creations per IP per hour is 10 (All information is saved in volatile memory, nothing written to disk)

 ### Tech